mastodon/blog/content/posts/2022-04-21_Android-and-iOS/index.md

 {{< figure src="explore.png" caption="Explore tab in the Android app" >}}

 While designing the official apps we got an opportunity to reconsider some Mastodon features.
 The federated timeline, also known as the public timeline, firehose, or "whole known network", is a view into a Mastodon server's real-time database of public posts; and the local timeline is that, but filtered by only posts originating from your Mastodon server.
-While some people came to rely on those tools, there were a few reasons to omit them from the apps.
+While some people came to rely on those tools, there were a few reasons to (at least initially) omit them from the apps.

 The federated timeline has too low of a signal vs. noise ratio to be effective as a discovery tool.
 Due to the way Mastodon pulls down content to provide more detailed profiles and conversations, the federated timeline becomes unmanageable on servers of all sizes, even single-user ones.
 Unsurprisingly, most content is not actually worth looking at, and in some cases, actively undesirable.